-Preliminary Report: June 25, 2004 DEVELOPMENT OF REGIONAL IMPACT Project: Peachtree Portal #602 Final Report Due: July 26, 2004 REVIEW REPORT Comments Due By: July 9, 2004
+Preliminary Report: June 25, 2004 DEVELOPMENT OF REGIONAL IMPACT Project: Peachtree Portal #602 Final Report Due: July 26, 2004 Review Report Comments Due By: July 9, 2004

-In the JSA-McGill LCI Study, the site is proposed to be zoned as a development opportunity and slated for residential/retail in the land use framework plan.
-The proposed development, according to the LCI Study, falls into a new zoning classification labeled the Downtown Core which allows for high density commercial and residential.
+Study, falls into a new zoning classification labeled the Downtown Core which allows for high density commercial and residential.
 The MARTA Civic Center Station is identified as underutilized and emphasis is placed on improving connections and encouraging development to strengthen the potential of the station.